 Quinoa Kale Almond Salad Recipe

 This is a pretty versatile side salad too.
-It goes really well with grilled chicken breasts.
+You'll find this kale and quinoa salad goes really well with grilled chicken recipes like honey mustard chicken skewers.
 Yum!

 I’d love to hear what you think of my recipe in the comments below and please do rate my recipe 5* if you like it! 🙂